qemu/qemu/docs/devel/writing-monitor-commands.rst

 2. The C implementation signature must follow the schema's argument ordering, which is defined by the "data" member

 Time to test our new version of the "hello-world" command.
-Build qemu, run it as described in the "Testing" section and then send two commands::
+Build QEMU, run it as described in the "Testing" section and then send two commands::

  { "execute": "hello-world" }